marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 ## The kata, the platform and the workflow

-I chose the [Fizz Buzz kata](http://codingdojo.org/kata/FizzBuzz/), because it is so simple that I could focus on the tooling and workflow instead.
+I choosed the [Fizz Buzz kata](http://codingdojo.org/kata/FizzBuzz/), because it is so simple that I could focus on the tooling and workflow instead.

-I also chose Node as I'm most comfortable there.
+I also picked the Node-platform and JavaScript, as I'm most comfortable there.
+And this time I'm learning a new workflow and not a new platform.

 For this setup, I will not go full "limbo" and run the tests automatically every 2 minutes but rather execute the command manually.